Witch Island: Davis Island and the Davis family (1830-1887)

-Davis Buys Stewart's Island
+Davis buys Stewart's Island

 It was documented Griffin's heirs supposedly sold the island 27 years later to Captain Samuel H Davis (1807-1884), a fisherman and farmer, on July 27, 1830.
 Davis' 1880 last will and testament debunked this account.

 Quoting directly from the will, "...the Island lying north of Rutherford's Island in said Bristol known as Stewart's Island, being the same island conveyed to me by Joshua Gamage and Priscilla Gamage by their deed bearing date November 10th, 1830 and recorded in Lincoln County, Maine Registry of Deeds Book 156, Page 286 to have and to hold to him and his heirs and assigns forever."

 This evidence resolves that Davis attained the island from Joshua and Priscilla Gamage and not Nathaniel Griffin.
 No distinction exists whether he purchased the island or the Gamage family imparted it to him.
 He still took ownership 1830.

 Up through at least 1837, the island was still referenced it as Stewart's (Stuart's) Island.
 By 1860, charts began representing it as Davis Island.
 Henceforth, the island became known as Davis Island.

 During 1860, Atlantic menhaden or more commonly pogies, porgies and bunkers became a cheap alternative for whale oil.
 Porgy oil found its way into dressing leather and paint oil formulas.
 Originally, fisherman caught porgies for bait.
-They came in great shoals and, fisherman used seines to gather them in great abundance.
+They came in great shoals, and fishermen used seines to gather them in great abundance.
 In addition to oil, porgy scrap became a popular fertilizer for farms.
 Within ten years, porgy fishing grew into a major industry.
 The waters surrounding Davis Island reigned among the better known locations to haul in large numbers of porgies.
 In fact, an opinion emerged regarding overfishing.
-Laws limiting porgy harvesting passed but, the industry was already large.
+Laws limiting porgy harvesting passed, but the industry was already large.
 By the early twentieth century, most of the Maine menhaden fisheries went defunct.
 Under the guise of icebergs and cold water driving the stock southward as opposed to overfishing depleting the waters, some fisherman followed the menhaden down the Atlantic coast.

-Captain Davis died on November 9, 1884 and, his family interred him at Island Cemetery in South Bristol next to his first wife, Mary.
+Captain Davis died on November 9, 1884, and his family interred him at Island Cemetery in South Bristol next to his first wife, Mary.